 My Masters thesis work at Dartmouth led to three field seasons mapping and collecting oriented specimens for paleomagnetic analysis in the area around the Skardu Basin of the northwest Himalaya.
-I worked under Gary Johnson and Noye Johnson in his thesis research, and worked with Chuck Drake on some plate kinematics research on the side.
-I completed my Masters in Earth Sciences in late 1982, after which I was supposed to begin working for Amoco Production Company; however, Amoco reneged on the job offer in early 1983, so I returned home to California to work with Jim Slosson.
+I worked under Gary Johnson and Noye Johnson in his thesis research.
+On the side, I worked with Chuck Drake on some plate kinematics research.
+I completed my Masters in Earth Sciences in late 1982, after which I was supposed to begin working for Amoco Production Company; however, Amoco reneged on the job offer in early 1983.
+I returned home to California to work with Jim Slosson.
 I collaborated with Jim on various projects for more than three decades, including work on landslides (Thistle, Big Rock Mesa, Portuguese Bend, Abalone Cove, Rambla Pacifico), debris flows, floods, pre-development site investigations, forensic geology, and review of geological reports.
-Several of those cases are described in Jim's book, Forensic Engineering (1992).
+Several of those cases are described in a book written by Gerry Shuirman and Jim:

 I began my doctoral studies at the Center for Tectonophysics at Texas A&M University, in 1984.
 My official advisors were John Spang and Neville Carter, but Rick Carlson and Tom Hilde were also important influences.
 In addition to my primary advisors, I took coursework from Mel Friedman, John Logan, Dave Wiltschko, Ray Fletcher, Andy Kronenberg, Bob Berg and Norm Tilford.
 My dissertation research was a kinematic model for the finite relative motion of lithospheric plates (dubbed "cycloid tectonics") that solved the "three-plate problem" of plate tectonics, and offered an explanation for the sigmoid shape of oceanic fracture zones.
 I also demonstrated that there are 25 unique geometries of plate triple junctions, not just 16 as had been stated in the classic paper on triple junctions by McKenzie and Morgan (1969).
 I graduated in 1988, having been selected for the Distinguished Graduate Student Research Award from TAMU's Association of Former Students.

 I was hired prior to graduation as an Assistant Professor by the University of Wisconsin-Milwaukee.
 I earned promotion with tenure in 1994, and was selected as recipient of the first Martine D. Meyers Award for Excellence in Undergraduate Teaching in 2001 (awarded in 2002).
 I served a term as the elected head of the UWM Graduate Faculty, after having served on many related committees over the years.
 I continued to teach structural geology, tectonics and engineering geology at UWM until I accepted a position at Baylor University in 2002.
 I earned tenure and was promoted to Professor (i.e., to full professor) at Baylor.
 For awhile, I served as Director of the Center for Spatial Research.
 I retired from Baylor at the end of May, 2022, and was designated an Emeritus Professor.

 I served as an elected officer in the Engineering Geology Division of the Geological Society of America for several years, culminating in my chairing the EGD in 1997-98.
 I was elected a Fellow of the Geological Society of America in 2003, and received the Meritorious Service Award from the EGD in 2004.